 You’ve got to be kidding me.

 That’s how I felt when we pulled into the drive of Michael’s friend’s house in the south of France.
-Originally I was a little bit sad that we were going to be there for such a short amount of time.
-I wanted to stop in Aix en Provence, I wanted to buy lavender and do all the other things I was told we could do there.
+Originally I was a little sad that we were going to be in Provence for such a short amount of time.
+I wanted to stop in Aix, I wanted to buy lavender and do all the other things I was told we could do there.
 I really didn’t want to be stuck in a house full of people I didn’t know with no real means of escape.

 The House—what a house.
 There was nothing pretentious about it.
-It was not ‘done up’ like some Ian Schrager hotel in Dubai.
-It was simple, clean, airy, tasteful and above all elegant.
+It was simple, airy, tasteful and above all, elegant.
 It was the kind of house that comes alive with food, people and bustling activity.
 It had a rustic feel to it, but rustic like a country retreat.
 Everything was white, with wood beam accents and lots and lots of linen and lavender.
-The furniture was all mostly found at French road side sales, but not in even a slightly junky way, in a very romantic and sophisticated way.
-The house was situated and appointed in such a way that it could catch the breezes that rippled through the valley for you.
+The furniture was all mostly found at very romantic and sophisticated French road side sales, then situated in such a way, it could catch the breezes that rippled through the valley for you.

 When you exited this atelier you had to head down these little stairs outside to enter the other part of the house through the kitchen.
 OR you could go up this narrow hidden staircase inside…but more on that later.
 Once inside the main part of the house where the kitchen was, you also had the main living room.
 The kitchen had a big harvest table and chairs to sit and have coffee and continental breakfast.
 There was ALWAYS someone in the kitchen doing something.
 Always.
 So it always smelled fantastic.
 There was even a little antique chair just for the baby.